-Having said that, clearly the customer is in search of something that someone told him is called green amethyst.
+Having said that, clearly the customer is in search of something that someone has described as 'green amethyst'.
 What is it?
 Where does it come from?
 Does it have anything to do with amethyst?

-However, green quartz does not occur naturally.
+This type of green quartz does not occur naturally.
 It is produced by heating amethyst or yellowish quartz.
 However, not all amethyst or yellow quartz can be heated to produce prasiolite.
-According to gemological sources, only quartz from the Montezuma deposit in Minas Gerais, Brazil can be heated to produce prasiolite.
+According to gemological sources, only quartz from the Montezuma deposit in Minas Gerais, Brazil, can be heated to produce prasiolite.
 Amethyst or yellowish quartz is heated to about 500 degrees centigrade to produce the leek-green color.
 Unfortunately, the color is known to fade when exposed to strong sunlight.

-Some so-called green amethyst in the market is actually synthetic quartz produced by the hydrothermal method.
-It is usually found in a vivid mint green or blue-green rather than the paler golden-green of prasiolite.
+Some so-called 'green amethyst' on the market is actually synthetic quartz produced by the hydrothermal method.
+It is usually found in a vivid mint-green or blue-green rather than the paler golden-green of prasiolite.
 The unnatural color is usually a sure sign that it is synthetic.

-There are some other green quartzes that occur naturally.
+There are some other varieties of green quartz that occur naturally.
 These are members of the chalcedony quartz family.
 They include chrysoprase and aventurine.
-Aventurine is mainly dark green, sometimes with a glittery metallic appearance caused by included green mica.
+Aventurine is mainly dark-green, sometimes with a glittery metallic appearance caused by included green mica.
 Chrysoprase is colored by trace amounts of nickel.
-Its color varies from apple-green to deep green.
+Its color varies from apple-green to deep-green.
 Both are completely natural gemstones.

-Finally, we haven't yet answered the question why prasiolite is being sold in the market as "green amethyst."
-The answer, sad to say, is simple greed.
+Finally, we haven't yet answered the question of why prasiolite is being sold as "green amethyst".
+Sadly, the answer is simple greed.
 Since amethyst is the most valuable gem in the quartz family, associating this green heated quartz with the nobler amethyst is just an attempt to elevate the humble prasiolite.
-There are certainly many finer green gems in the market, with much better color stability.
+There are certainly many finer green gems on the market, with much better color stability.

 - First Published: December-19-2008